 This new GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.

-Studying the GCSE Food Preparation and Nutrition course at Poole High School will get you working with different ingredients and learning basic and high level food preparation skills such as pastry making, meat handling and presentation techniques and to give a strong understanding of nutrition.
-You will learn how to prepare food hygienically and safely and have the opportunity to take your CIEH Level 2 Food Hygiene Certificate in Catering.
+Studying the GCSE Food Preparation and Nutrition course at Poole High School will get you working with different ingredients and learning basic and high-level food preparation skills such as pastry making, meat handling and presentation techniques and to give a strong understanding of nutrition.
+You will learn how to prepare food hygienically and safely and apply this to practical work.

 Food Preparation and Nutrition is a practical and theory based subject where you will learn about the principles of nutrition and food hygiene which will inform your practical based work.
 You will learn the functional and chemical properties of ingredients and why ingredients are added to certain products.
 You will also investigate what affects consumer choice when buying and preparing food and different cuisines from around the world.

 - Food, nutrition and health- macro and micro nutrients, nutritional needs for different groups of people, special dietary needs, healthy eating